HuMI-Group/HuMITools/README.md

 # Sources

-Most models and Loss functions implemented here were taken (and adapted) from literature sources,
+Most models and Loss functions implemented here were taken (and adapted) from literature sources, see the paper.pdf file a list.

-[DBLP:journals/corr/CicekALBR16]

-Test 123